VelJG/AWS-Worklog/content/4-EventParticipated/4.5-Event5/_index.md

     + Traffic filtering
     + Resource-level dectection and mitigation
     + Health-based detection

 # Inspecting HTTP with AWS WAF
 - WAF works together with CloudFront
 - Detect HTTP flood, malicious patterns, bad IP
 - Bot control
 - Fraud control

 # Shield Advanced Incident Response
 - Shield/Shield Advanced has metric to trigger alarm to start incident response
 - Shield Advanced provides Shield Response Team 24/7
 - Find attack vector and contributor

 # WAF Configuration
 - Add rules and rules group
 - Use managed rules and custom rules
 - Start with COUNT mode: Monitor to avoid false positives
 - Use labels to customize logic and responses
 - Scope-down to optimize cost

 # Web ACL/Protection Pack
 - Set of rules, rule groups and default action
 - Associated to resources like CloudFront Distribution
 - Logging and sampling configurations

 # WAF Rules
 - Inspection criteria (IP Adress/Header value/Request Body) => Action (Allow/Block/Count/Custom)
 - Rate-based rule: Based on number of HTTP request from one IP

 # WAF Anti-DDoS Application Layer Protection
 - Automatic application layer DDoS mitigation
 - Protection with pre-configured rules
 - Configurable DDoS Protection based on application needs

 # WAF Labels
 Added by managed rules (Always) and custom rules (Optional): Indicate matched rule, session status, Geographic and IP-based data and Bot/Fraud activites

 # Common bots
 What: Self-identifying or Search Engines,Social media, HTTP libabry Common bot control: Looks for request, IP, TLS fingerprint and verifies the bot with labels

 # Evasive bots
 What: Scrapers, credential stuffers, vulnerability scanners, use existing browser headers and values, not well known and mimic real common bots
 Solution: Client intterrogation, identify unique client session and monitor its behaviour

+## CloudFront hands-on: Perimeter Protection Workshop

+# Comparison between normal static S3 hosting Origin and S3 hosting with CloudFront
+- CloudFront delivers an object faster when its served from cache
+- CloudFront delivers an object faster by using the AWS global network instead of the public internet
+- In CloudFront,compression is applied, the object size is significantly reduced

+## AWS WAF hands-on: Strengthen Your Web Application Defenses with AWS WAF

+- Created WAF rules to defend against:
+  + Cross site Scripting (XSS)
+  + SQL Injection
+  + Path traversal attack
+  + Server-side asset
+  + Common/Evasive Bot
+  + API misuse
+  + Mystery Test: Configured rule to block an access with encrypted header value

 ### Event Experience

 The event was very informative and right on time as our team was setting up CloudFront the night before.
 The new pricing system is so much better for us, with additional WAF for security